a-tk/lwefd/Proposal.md

 This would allow users to plug in relays to the Raspberry Pi's GPIO pins, and connect these triggers to fun EFD systems, like a traffic light or to anything that they may want.

+### Authentication System
+Since the website is hosted publically, it may need to manage who it recieves notifications from, therefor needing a notification authentication scheme.